storacha/specs/w3-filecoin.md

 }
 ```

-Dealer MUST issue a signed receipt with the result of the task.
-Arranged aggregate receipt looks like:
+A Dealer MUST issue a signed receipt with the result of the task.
+An arranged aggregate receipt looks like:

 ```json
 {